A "Forceful and Effective Leader"

 Claudrena Harold, Edward Stettinius Professor of History and Associate Dean for the Social Sciences at the University of Virginia

-Corey Walker, Dean of Wake Forest University School of Divinity, Wake Forest Professor of the Humanities, and Director of the Program in African American Studies
+Corey D.B.
+Walker, Dean of Wake Forest University School of Divinity, Wake Forest Professor of the Humanities, and Director of the Program in African American Studies

 Panel 3